roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 Ah–, oh, no. Doubtless she misses me also.
 Always, together.
-Whereas you are far away, you are closer than anyone.
+Whereas you far away, you are closer than anyone.
 All right.
 Let us keep at it.
 Do not be embarrassed.
 Upon an hour of me paying her a  visit, I hope we will talk a lot.